Samkhya: Early Upanishads

+Proto classical samkhya

 Buddhist and Jainist influences

-Buddhism and Jainism had developed in eastern India by the 5th century BCE.
+Jainism was re-organised in 9th century BCE and Buddhism had developed in eastern India by the 5th century BCE.
 It is probable that these schools of thought and the earliest schools of Samkhya influenced each other.
 According to Burely, there is no evidence that a systematic samkhya-philosophy existed prior to the founding of Buddhism and Jainism, sometime in the 5th or 4th century BCE.
 A prominent similarity between Buddhism and Samkhya is the greater emphasis on suffering (dukkha) as the foundation for their respective soteriological theories, than other Indian philosophies.
 However, suffering appears central to Samkhya in its later literature, which likely suggests a Buddhist influence.
 Eliade, however, presents the alternate theory that Samkhya and Buddhism developed their soteriological theories over time, benefiting from their mutual influence.

 Likewise, the Jain doctrine of plurality of individual souls (jiva) could have influenced the concept of multiple purushas in Samkhya.
 However Hermann Jacobi, an Indologist, thinks that there is little reason to assume that Samkhya notion of Purushas was solely dependent on the notion of jiva in Jainism.
 It is more likely, that Samkhya was moulded by many ancient theories of soul in various Vedic and non-Vedic schools.